Mode (user interface): Modeless

+A modeless interface does not have states in which different rulesets apply.
+A modeless interface avoids mode errors when a user provides input that is interpreted differently than they expect since the mode (and associated ruleset) is not what they expect.

 Larry Tesler at PARC devised insights for a modeless word processor from the feedback gathered from a user test with newly-hired Sylvia Adams, where she was asked to ad lib some gestures to correct proofreading marks on the digital text.
 This test convinced Tesler's manager Bill English of the problems with their previous modal interface.

-Mode errors
+Mode error

-Modes are often frowned upon in interface design because they are likely to produce mode errors when the user forgets what state the interface is in, performs an action that is appropriate to a different mode, and gets an unexpected and undesired response.
-A mode error can be quite startling and disorienting as the user copes with the sudden violation of their user expectations.
+Modes are problematic because they can result in an error when the user not aware of what mode the interface is in, performs an action that is appropriate in a different mode, and gets an undesired response.
+A mode error can be startling, disorienting and annoying as the user copes with the violation of their expectations.

-Problems occur if a change in the system state happens unnoticed (initiated by the system, or by another person, such as the user who was previously using the machine), or if after some time the user forgets about the state change.
-Another typical problem is a sudden change of state that interrupts a user's activity, such as focus stealing.
-In such a situation it can easily happen that the user does some operations with the old state in mind, while the brain has not yet fully processed the signals indicating the state change.
+Problems occur if a change in the system state happens unnoticed (initiated accidentally, by the system, or by another person), or if after some time the user forgets the current mode.
+Another common problem is a sudden change of state that interrupts a user's activity, such as focus stealing.
+In such a situation it the may perform operations with the old state in mind, while the brain has not yet fully processed the signals indicating the state change.